cybercampus-se/cybercampus-se.github.io/content/docs/thesis/apply-thesis.md

   - **IMPORTANT:** The proposal must include the preliminary work, for example
   - For a vulnerability research studies (i.e., ethical hacking) you need to include a complete threat model or attacks that will be performed
   - For other studies the data should be collected
-- The work you perform in our lab must be of a quality that can be published in a journal.
 - We usually collaborate with companies in our research
   - If you develop your own porposal we also suggest you to find a company to collaborate

+### Publication

+- The work you perform in our lab must be of a quality that can be published in a journal
+- Students who want to publish in a conferences/journals over others are prioritized
+- Publications are submitted to the conferences/journals that we approve

+### Timeline

+- Students are strongly encouraged to begin research on the interested topic at least 6 months before the expected start of the study.
+- It is strongly recommended that students apply at least 3 months before the expected start of the study.
-- You are expected to spend at least 20 hours per week on this work during the study period.
+- You are expected to spend at least 20 hours per week on our work during the study period.
 However, based on our experience, we recommend that you devote your full focus and time entirely to your thesis work.
+- We can only provide a tentative timeline for every project that is based on our experience, but the exact timeline depends on the qualifications and performance of the student.

 ## Opportunities